Intrusive Thoughts

 OCD and Panic Disorder

 Individuals who struggle with panic disorder and OCD may experience significant distress associated with intrusive thoughts and worry, “why did I imagine this?
-Am I capable of doing that?
+Am I capable of doing such a thing?
 What if I lose control and it happens?”
-These thoughts and the worries associated with them can become obsessive; the thoughts persistently recurring despite being unwanted and significant effort to push them away (Najmi, Riemann, & Wegner, 2009).
+These thoughts and the worries associated with them can become obsessive; thoughts replaying over and over again despite their efforts to seek relief or redirect their thoughts (Najmi, Riemann, & Wegner, 2009).

-In addition to Panic Disorder and OCD, intrusive thoughts are also strongly linked to vicarious/secondary trauma, postpartum depression, postpartum anxiety, PTSD, and generalized anxiety.
+In addition to Panic Disorder and OCD, intrusive thoughts are also strongly linked to vicarious/secondary trauma, postpartum depression, postpartum OCD, postpartum anxiety, PTSD, and generalized anxiety.

 Seeking Support

 If you or a loved one are experiencing this, please know that you are not alone.
 The first step is naming it.
-Therapy can be a helpful space to explore some of these intrusive thoughts, develop skills to help manage the distress triggered by them, and understanding that you are in control of your being- these thoughts are not a reflection of you and do not indicate that you have any desire to do any of these things.
+Therapy can be a helpful space to explore some of these intrusive thoughts, develop skills to help manage the distress triggered by them, and understanding that you are in control of your being- these thoughts are not a reflection of you and do not dictate your actions.

 References